Gutek8134/AID-dice-rolling/README.md

 >
 > }

-Be wary that AI Dungeon's JSON format doesn't allow trailing commas.<br>
+Be wary that AI Dungeon's JSON format doesn't allow trailing commas or newline characters.<br>
 When setting up a character this way, check if all of their stats are in the "stats" array.

 Example:<br>